d4dd4r/userss/readme.txt

-mojolicious/perl project with using mysql

-using web socket.
+mojolicious/perl project with using mysql testing to using web socket.
-one more change.
-!!!